walterxie/BioSci700/inde.md

   1. [Assignment 1 - template](Assignment1/Assignment1Template.Rmd), [RSV2.nex](Assignment1/RSV2.nex), [tree2t.png](Assignment1/tree2t.png).

-Please submit your .Rmd file with the generated HTML file, including the downloaded alignment and figures, and also the generated tree files and figures.
+Please submit your original .Rmd file with the generated HTML file, including the downloaded alignment and figures, and also the generated tree files and figures.

+To generate HTML from .Rmd file, you can go to "Knit options", and click the menu item [Knit to HTML](./Knit2HTML.png).

   2. Assignment 2 ...